crvouga/headless-combobox/readme.md

 ## ⚠️ WORK IN PROGRESS

-I'm comfortable using it in my projects but use this library at you own risk!
+I'm comfortable using this in my projects but use at your own risk!

-I'm mainly looking for feedback and issues rather than adoption right now.
+Let me know if you find any issues.

 ## Pros